-In an unprecedented move demonstrating its commitment to conservation, the Mexican government instituted a gillnet ban throughout the vaquitas’ range, provided financial compensation to affected fishermen, and established strong enforcement measures.
+In an unprecedented move demonstrating its commitment to conservation, the Mexican government instituted a gillnet ban throughout the vaquitas’ range, provided financial compensation to affected fisherman, and established strong enforcement measures.
 Still, illegal gillnet fishing continues, targeting a specific fish that is also endangered (the totoaba).

 The Alliance of Marine Mammal Parks and Aquarium’s (AMMPA) is an international association representing the world’s leading marine life parks, aquariums, zoos, and research facilities dedicated to the highest standards of care for marine mammals and to their conservation in the wild.

 The following organizations are contributing scientific, veterinary and animal expertise to the Vaquita CPR initiative: